Pros and Cons of Reverse Mortgage

 - Any combination of the above

-- A reverse mortgage can not get “upside down” so the heirs will never be personally liable for more than the home is sold for.
+- A reverse mortgage can not get “upside down” so the heirs will never have to repay more than the value of the home.

 - Heirs inherit the home and keep any remaining equity after the balance of the reverse mortgage is paid off.

 - Loan proceeds are not taxed as income or otherwise (though you must continue to pay required property taxes).

 - The interest rate may be lower than traditional mortgages and home equity loans.